piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 The aliexpress seller referred to above was also offering free shipping when buying more than 4 or 5 parts.

-SDRR is extremely flexible in the STM32F4xxR variants it supports, so you can choose the cheapest one that meets your requirements.
+One ROM is extremely flexible in the STM32F4xxR variants it supports, so you can choose the cheapest one that meets your requirements.

 **Q: Are clones just as good as the real deal STM32?**